pforret/jekyll.forret.com/_posts/2022/2022-10-15-bashew-github-action.md

     - ci
 ---

 GitHub Actions, used in countless CI/CD setups, are a good example of the ubiquity of _bash scripting_.
 Most of the `run:` lines in an [Action YML](https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions#jobsjob_idstepsrun) document are nothing but (a sequence of) bash command lines.

-I knew it would be a good match for [`bashew` scripts](/tag/bashew/), but I only found some time to try that out last weekend.
+I knew this could be a good match for [`bashew` scripts](/tag/bashew/)-based bash scripts, but I only found some time to try that out last weekend.

 > TL;DR: `bashew` scripts are a great way to streamline your GitHub Actions